Supplier evaluation: What is it, and how’s it done?

 3. Assess risks

+You need to know what could potentially compromise your operation – and how to respond if something goes wrong.
 Conduct a risk assessment to identify potential risks associated with each supplier.
-For example, these could be geopolitical risks, natural disasters or financial instability.
+These could be things like geopolitical risks, natural disasters or financial instability.

-Once you’ve identified potential risks, you should develop strategies for how to mitigate them.
+Once you’ve identified potential risks, develop strategies for how to mitigate them.
 Not only will this ensure you’re prepared in the event of a disruption – it’ll also quickly show you which suppliers might be more trouble than they’re worth.

 4. Conduct audits and trials

+It’s important to know how your suppliers perform on the daily.
 Perform regular audits – both scheduled and surprise audits – to assess supplier performance over time.
 Pay attention to quality control processes, production capacity and how well the suppliers adhere to delivery schedules.

 You can also place trial orders to evaluate how well the suppliers are able to meet your expectations under real-world conditions.
 This’ll give you a good idea of what an ongoing working relationship with them might look like.

-5. Negotiate terms
+5. Negotiate terms (and foster collaboration)

 Your evaluation should set you up for ensuring the most beneficial collaboration.
 Use your findings to negotiate terms and conditions that’ll protect your interests and help you build solid relationships with your chosen suppliers.